If you like your Monty Python, you will get the title.

 Well, it may not be a real, flying, airline.
 But this guy runs a very successful business and treated this like any real world project.
 This was no easy project.
 He threw in curve balls, spanners and wrenches into the project like any other client I have worked with.

 If anything, this was good practice to keep my creative juices flowing!

 He even went as far as to copyright all the work, once completed!

 So, on to the project

 First off, we needed a revamped logo.
-We started off completely off on a stylised tangent.
-But gradually, the client wanted it to look more and more like the original, until, well.
-See for yourself.
+We started off on a completely stylised tangent.
+But gradually, the client wanted it to look more and more like the original, until… well, see for yourself.
 I think the logo is a good compromise between modernising the wing, but also keeps firm hold of its roots.

 Once the logo was finalised, on to the livery.

 Designing a livery for such a small scale (1:500) presented interesting challenges.
 I had to be mindful that not all the details would translate very well or would effectively become lost due to the small canvas.

 Subtle detailing was off the cards altogether!
 Elements had to be bold, brash and obvious.